lohithvl/FLOWM3/README.md

 # NFT Minting

-This code provides a basic example of how to mint non-fungible tokens (NFTs) in Candence on the Flow blockchain.
-This code can be used as a starting point for creating your own NFTs on the Flow network.
+This code serves as a foundational example illustrating the process of minting non-fungible tokens (NFTs) in Cadence on the Flow blockchain.
+It can be employed as a launching point for the development of your customized NFTs on the Flow network.

 ## Description